JuBiotech/diginbio-car-paper/manuscript/main.md

 The highest specific activities are predicted at high IPTG concentration once in the low and once in the high feed rate regime.
 However, the uncertainty at lower feed rates is high.

-It seems that the highest specific activity is at close to the highest IPTG concentrations and highest feed rates.
+It seems that the highest specific biotransformation activity is at close to the highest IPTG concentrations and highest feed rates.
 The highest investigated experimental design was at a feed rate of $1\ g\ L^{-1} h^{-1}$ and an inductor concentration of 12 µM IPTG.
 This is more than two-fold higher that at an feed rate of $4.8\ g\ L^{-1} h^{-1}$, yet the model predicts a comparably high specific activity at such low feed rate.
 Consequently, a benefit of lower feed rate during protein expression cannot be ruled out for this protein.

 ![](figures/plot_3d_pp_dense_k_design.png)
 __Figure 11: Predicted rate constants at initial biotransformation biomass concentration.__